 Therefore, for history buffs, Ankara is definitely a place to be.
 City explorers will love wandering not only in the historic part but in the central district of the capital, Kizilay.
 While museum lovers will find quite interesting venues to check out.
-So basically, there is something for any kind of a traveler.
+So basically, there is something for any kind of traveler.

-How to get to Ankara
+How to get to Ankara?

 Ankara has one airport called Ankara Esenboga Airport, located around 30 km from the city center.
 Depending on where you are traveling from, finding a flight to Ankara should not be a problem.
-Both local and international air companies fly to Ankara.
+Both local and international airline companies fly to Ankara.

-If you are traveling from any city of Turkey, the cheapest and a bit comfortable air carrier is Pegasus, which also flies internationally to dozens of countries, including in Europe, Middle East, and Central Asia.
+If you are traveling from any city of Turkey, the cheapest and a bit comfortable air carrier is Pegasus, which also flies internationally to dozens of countries, including in Europe, the Middle East, and Central Asia.
 You can also find flights to Ankara from many parts of the world operated by Turkish Airlines, Ukrainian Airlines, Lufthansa, and LOT to name just a few.

 Getting around Ankara

 Ankara is quite a big city with a very good public transportation system, with buses, metros, railway, and ‘dolums’ (minibusses).
 There’s a special airport to the city center bus, operated by company Havas.
 Cost per ride costs 11 Lira.
 Every airport in Turkey has those buses.